-Ethics: Acts of cheating, plagiarism and dishonestly will not be tolerated.
+Ethics: Acts of cheating, plagiarism and dishonesty will not be tolerated.
 Refer to BCIT policy 5250 at www.bcit.ca/~presoff/5250.htm for information regarding punitive action that may result from this activity.
 Makeup Exams: There will be no makeup exams.
 You are expected to write all exams on the scheduled dates.
 If you miss an exam, you will receive zero marks.
-Exceptions may be made for documented medical reasons or other extenuating circumstances at the discretion of the instructor.
+Exceptions may be made for documented medical reason or other extenuating circumstances at the discretion of the instructor.

 I.D.
-Required In Exam Centres: Effective December 2000, students will be required to produce photo-identification for admittance to examination centres.
+Required In Exam Centres: Students are required to produce photo-identification for admittance to examination centres.
 Photo I.D. must be placed on the desk while writing the exam, for inspection by invigilators.
-Students should bring a BCIT OneCard or alternatively two pieces of identification, one of which must be government photo I.D. such as a drivers license.
-Please see BCIT Policy #5300, Formal Invigilation Procedures.
+Students should bring a BCIT OneCard or alternatively two pieces of identification, one of which must be government photo I.D. such as a driver's license.
+Please see BCIT policy #5300, Formal Invigilation Procedures.